Kozea/WeasyPrint/docs/features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `CSS Basic User Interface Module Level 3`_ also known as CSS3 UI is a
-candidate recommandation describing "CSS properties which enable authors to
+candidate recommendation describing "CSS properties which enable authors to
 style user interface related properties and values."

 Only one new property defined in this document is implemented in WeasyPrint: